 When making a counteroffer, you might think, “The worst that can happen is they say ‘no.’” But actually, the worst that can happen is they walk away from the deal altogether – never to return.
 It could mean a lost sale.

 Pros of counter offer

 - You might be able to get a better price with a counter offer – if it’s accepted

-- You can get a timeline that works better for you – if it’s accepted
+- You might get a timeline that works better for you – if it’s accepted

 - If new information about the home comes up, or the terms of the agreement are not met, a subsequent counteroffer can be a way to still make the deal work

-- You lose the sale or purchase of the home
+- You might lose the sale or purchase of the home

-- You end up with a counteroffer on your counteroffer with even worse terms than before
+- You might end up with a counteroffer on your counteroffer with even worse terms than before

 - As a buyer, the seller could get another (better) offer during the time they have to consider your counteroffer

 Review every part of a counteroffer and make sure you understand every detail.
 Your real estate agent can help guide you through the process.
 A good agent will help you understand the specifics of the offer and help you make any negotiations.